folke/lazy.nvim/README.md

 ```

 With packer `wants`, `requires` and `after` can be used to manage dependencies.
-With lazy, this isn't needed for most of the lua dependencies.
+With lazy, this isn't needed for most of the Lua dependencies.
 They can be installed just like normal plugins
 (even with `lazy=true`) and will be loaded when other plugins need them.
 The `dependencies` key can be used to group those required plugins with the one that requires them.
 The plugins which are added as `dependencies` will always be lazy-loaded and loaded when the plugin is loaded.